-Visitation is the arrangement set out for contact between the child and the parent (or 3rd party) who does not maintain the primary residence for the child.
-Visitation can be set out in a number of ways including a flexible visititation schedule, reasonable visitation as determined by the custodial parent , a structured visitiation schedule to include holidays, weekends and summer vacations and supervised visitation..
+Visitation is the arrangement set out for contact between the child and the parent (or third party) who does not maintain the primary residence for the child.
+Visitation can be set out in a number of ways including:

 How do you determine a visitation schedule?

-The courts encourage parents to work together to determine the visitation schedule that will be in the best interest of the child.
-Such factors as school and work schedules, family traditions, distance of the parents homes, other siblings and family members, health requirements and other personal issues effect each visitation schedule uniquely.
-If parents are able to work together to set a schedule that will benefit the child’s needs and accommodate the parents schedules, the courts have mediation resources available to assist.
+The courts encourage parents to work together to determine a visitation schedule that will be in the best interests of the child.
+Such factors as school and work schedules, family traditions, distance of the parents’ homes, other siblings and family members, health requirements, and other personal issues affect each visitation schedule uniquely.
+If parents are able to work together to set a schedule that will benefit the child’s needs and accommodate the parents’ schedules, the courts have mediation resources available to assist.
 Court certified mediators are available in every county to provide neutral assistance to allow the parents to meet the needs of their child.

 Who can be awarded visitation?

-Obviously a biological parent can be awarded visitation .
+A biological parent can be awarded visitation.
 Additionally, grandparents (even when the parents weren't married or are not currently divorced) and step-parents may be awarded visitation rights.
-While there are no reported cases of brothers or sisters being given visitation , a strong argument could be made that it would be in the best interest of the child.
+It may be difficult for grandparents or other third parties to receive court-ordered visitation.
+It will depend on the facts of the case.
+While there are no reported cases of brothers or sisters being given visitation, a strong argument could be made that it would be in the best interest of the child.

 When can visitation be denied?

 If the child is in an unsafe situation, it is important that the problem is brought to the attention of the court and other appropriate agencies.
 The court has the power to deny visitation to a parent.
 Normally, the court will only stop visitation for a certain time or until a certain task is performed.
 If the parent with primary residency denies court ordered visitation, the parent who has been denied visitation should consider filing an action for contempt and/or modification of the existing order.